Tiger: Reproduction and life cycle

 The tiger generally mates all year round, particularly between November and April.
 A tigress is in oestrus for three to six days at a time, separated by three to nine week intervals.
 A resident male mates with all the females within his home range, who signal their receptiveness by roaring and marking.
 Younger, transient males are also attracted, leading to a fight in which the more dominant, resident male drives the usurper off.
 During courtship, the male is cautious with the female until she shows readiness to mate by positioning herself in lordosis with her tail to the side.
 Copulation typically lasts no more than 20 seconds, with the male biting the female by the scruff of her neck.
 After it is finished, the male quickly pulls away as the female may turn and slap him.
 Tiger pairs may stay together for up to four days and mate multiple times.
 Gestation lasts around or over three months.

 A tigress gives birth in a secluded location, be it in dense vegetation, in a cave or under a rocky shelter.
 Litters consist of as many as seven cubs, but two or three are more typical.
-Newborn cubs weigh 785–1610 g and are blind and altricial.
+Newborn cubs weigh 785–1610 g and are blind and underdeveloped (altricial).
 The mother licks and cleans her cubs, suckles them and viciously defends them from any potential threat.
 Cubs open their eyes at the age of three to 14 days and their vision becomes clear after a few more weeks.
 They can leave the denning site after two months and around the same time they start eating meat.
 The mother only leaves them alone to hunt and even then she does not travel far.
 When she suspects an area is no longer safe, she moves her cubs to a new spot, transporting them one by one by grabbing them by the scruff of the neck with her mouth.

 A tigress in Sikhote-Alin Biosphere Reserve maximised the time spent with her cubs by reducing her home range, killing larger prey and returning to her den more rapidly than without cubs; when the cubs started to eat meat, she took them to kill sites, thereby optimising their protection and access to food.

 In the same reserve, one of 21 cubs died in over eight years of monitoring and mortality did not differ between male and female juveniles.

 Tiger monitoring over six years in Ranthambore Tiger Reserve indicated an average annual survival rate of around 85 percent for 74 male and female cubs; survival rate increased to 97 percent for both males and female juveniles of one to two years of age.

 Causes of cub mortality include predators, floods, fires, death of the mother and fatal injuries.